survivejs/react-book/manuscript/12_authoring_libraries.md

 ## npm Lifecycle Hooks

-npm provides various lifecycle hook that can be useful.
+npm provides various lifecycle hooks that can be useful.
 Let's say you are authoring a React component using Babel and some of its goodies.
 Even though you could let `package.json` *main* field point at the UMD version as generated above, this won't be ideal for those who consume it through npm.

 It is better to generate a ES5 compatible version of the package for npm consumers.
 This can be achieved using **babel** cli tool: